Riverside House : Activities

 See Sally Mosley Peak District Guided Walks

-Fishing is not permitted at Riverside House, but there are places to go in the Peak District for some of the best trout fishing and scenery in the country.
+Fishing is not permitted at Riverside House holiday cottage, but there are places to go nearby and in the Peak District for some of the best trout fishing and scenery in the country.

-- The Derwent Reservoir at Ladybower is the only water in England where you can get a day ticket to fish for true wild brown trout.
+The Derwent Reservoir at Ladybower where you can get a day ticket to fish for true wild brown trout